 To check the level, look for the coolant expansion tank in the engine bay.
 There are usually two marks on it – a minimum and maximum level mark.
 The coolant level should always be between these 2 marks.

-What should I do if my cooling fan breaks?
+What do I do if my radiator fan breaks?

 If the red or yellow temperature light comes on, you need to: